Searching for quasar candidates with periodic variations from the Zwicky Transient Facility: results and implications: Summary

-Based on the quasar catalogues of SDSS DR14 and \cite{Veron2010}, we conduct a systematic search for quasars with periodic variations over the ZTF archival light curve data.
-As a first step, we employ the GLS periodogram and ACF method to make a primitive selection.
-We restrict that there are at least 1.5 cycles of periods as well as sufficiently strong periodic signals in the light curves (see Section~\ref{sec_method}).
-Also, we require the difference of the obtained periods from the GLS periodograms and ACF method to be smaller than 10\%.
-As a second step, we evaluate the false-alarm probability of the periodicity with the null hypothesis that the variability arises from the stochastic DRW process.
-In addition, we use the Bayesian information criterion to perform the model selection between the pure stochastic DRW model and periodic (sinusoidal + DRW) model.
-By setting the limits of $\rm (1-FAP)\geq99.73\%$ and $\rm \Delta BIC \leq -10$ (see Section~\ref{sec_significance}), we finally obtain a sample of 127 significant periodic candidates out of 143,700 quasars.
-This is the largest periodic quasar sample so far and together with the previous samples (\citealt{Graham2015b, Charisi2016, Liu2019, Chen2020}), constitutes a great guiding database for deep understanding of the periodicity in particular and of AGN variability in general.
+Based on the quasar catalogs of SDSS DR14 and \cite{Veron2010}, we systematically search for quasars with periodic variations over the ZTF archival light curve data.
+As a first step, we employ the GLSP and ACF methods to make a primitive selection.
+We restrict that there are at least 1.5 cycles of periods and sufficiently strong periodic signals in the light curves (see Section~\ref{sec_method}).
+Also, we require the difference between the obtained periods from the GLSPs and ACF method to be smaller than 10\%. { An initial sample of 184 periodic quasars candidates is obtained.
+As a second step, we evaluate the significance of the periodicity by calculating the FAP and comparing the peak power with the background red-noise power levels in the GLSP.
+We adopt the null hypothesis that quasar stochastic variabilities arise from red-noises modeled by either DRW or SPL.
+We set a limitation of $\rm (1-FAP)\geq99.73\%$ and require the highest GLSP peak exceeding the 3$\sigma$ level.
+Additionally, for the case of DRW red-noises, we can directly fit the light curves and calculate the BIC to compare between the pure stochastic DRW model and the periodic (sinusoidal + DRW) model.
+To select out the sinusoidal + DRW model, we adopt a criterion of $\rm \Delta BIC \leq -10$.
+Finally, we identify 106 (DRW) and 86 (SPL) significant periodic candidates out of a total of 143,700 quasars, respectively.
+The Bayes factors derived from {\tt RECON} demonstrate that for our initial 184 candidates, the SPL model is relatively preferable over the DRW model (see Section~\ref{sec_competition}).
+Therefore, we choose the sample of 86 periodic candidates selected using the SPL model as our final candidate sample.

-We conclude with two remarks.
-1) Although there are broad overlaps in the input quasar catalogues between our work and previous works of \cite{Graham2015b} and \cite{Charisi2016}, the identified periodic quasar candidates have almost no overlap.
-This imposes an implication that the search for periodic quasars is still challenging.
-The recent findings that some quasars/AGNs may display periodic variations only at some specific epochs (e.g., \citealt{Jiang2022, ONeill2022}) further enhance the difficulties of periodic searches.
-2) The origination of the periodicity remains open.
-For example, \cite{DOrazio2015} proposed that the orbital motion of binary SMBHs may lead to periodic modulations of light curves due to the Doppler boosting effect.
-Alternatively, warped accretion disks driven by either bianry SAMBHs (e.g., \citealt{Hayasaki2015}) or accretion disks themselves (e.g., \citealt{Martin2007}) may also produce periodic variations.
-We expect that spectrocospic and multi-wavelength photometric monitoring data might provide more useful constraints on revealing the originations of the periodicity.